 Lisa: That’s very true.
 That is very true.

-But is it really an acceptable price or is it just one that the owners of these teams does doesn’t have to pay?
+But is it really an acceptable price or is it just one that the owners of these teams doesn’t have to pay?
 If you’re the owner of a team you’re not paying this price.
 You’re saying “You.
 Go out here and play this game.
 And if you get hurt that’s your problem because I’m not going to let you sue me and I paid you millions of dollars for the value of abusing you.”
-And so that should make it OK.
+In their minds, that should make it OK.
 It doesn’t, but that’s how it’s presented.
-When anyone says well, they’re getting paid millions I’m going: they’re not getting paid enough.
-If you’re paying me to lose capacity in the future you’re paying me to lose my brain, you’re pay me lose my body, you’re paying me to lose what makes me an individual: the seat of my intellect.
-You’re paying me to lose that they have to pay me ten times as much — the best paid football player right now doesn’t get paid enough to lose the seat of his intellect.
+When anyone says well, they’re getting paid millions I’m thinking: they’re not getting paid enough.
+If you’re paying me to lose capacity in the future you’re paying me to lose my brain, you’re paying me to lose my body, you’re paying me to lose what makes me an individual: the seat of my intellect.
+They would have to pay me ten times as much — the best paid football player right now doesn’t get paid enough to lose the seat of his intellect.
 But we have denigrated intelligence; we have told people that having a brain isn’t necessary.
-Isn’t useful.
 It is more important to be heroically physical than it is to be heroically mental.
 However, our entire existence is based on our mental capacity.
-So I’ve often wondered which one of us is dumber.
-Many people think that’s a matter for the people who understand that all of what we have as a civilization comes from our intellectual capacity, not just our physical one.
+All of what we have as a civilization comes from our intellectual capacity, not just our physical one.

 Carol: All of the Nerd movies are about that right?